-- You or your dependent can access diagnostic and treatment support services by calling 1-877-419-BEST (2378) toll-free. - You will be connected with a member advocate who will be dedicated to your case and will provide support through the process.
-The member advocate will take the necessary medical history and answer your questions.
-Any information provided is not shared with either your employer or the administrator of your health plan. - Based on the information and questions, the member advocate determines the optimal level of service for you or your dependent. - The member advocate may provide information, resources, guidance and advice individually tailored to meet your health needs.
-They can also help identify individual community supports and resources available.
+- Access diagnostic and treatment support services by calling 1-877-419-BEST (2378) toll-free. - The person accessing the service will be connected with a member advocate who will be dedicated to his or her case and will provide support through the process.
+The member advocate will take the necessary medical history and answer the person's questions.
+Any information provided is not shared with either your employer or the administrator of your health plan. - Based on the information provided, the member advocate determines the optimal level of service required.

-• If it is appropriate, the member advocate may arrange for an in-depth review of your medical file to assist in confirming the diagnosis and help develop a treatment plan.
+- The member advocate may provide information, resources, guidance and advice individually tailored to meet the covered person's health needs, and can help identify individual community supports and resources available. - If it is appropriate, the member advocate may arrange for an in-depth review of the covered person's medical file to assist in confirming the diagnosis and help develop a treatment plan.
 This review may include collecting, deconstructing and reconstructing medical records, pathology retesting and analyzing test results.
-A written report outlining the conclusions and recommendations of the specialists will be forwarded to you and your physician.
-On average, this process takes 6 to 8 weeks.
-Timeframes may vary depending on the complexity of the case and amount of medical records to collect.

-- If you decide to seek treatment by a different physician, the member advocate can help identify the specialist best qualified to meet your specific medical needs.
-Expenses incurred for travel and treatment are not covered by this service. - If you decide to seek treatment outside Canada, the member advocate can arrange referrals and can help book accommodations.
-The member advocate can also access hospital and physician discounts, arrange for forwarding of medical information and monitor the treatment process.
-Expenses incurred for travel and treatment are not covered by this service.
+A written report outlining the conclusions and recommendations of the specialists will be forwarded to the person accessing the service.
+Generally, this process takes 6 to 8 weeks.
+Timeframes may vary depending on the complexity of the case and amount of medical records to collect. - If the covered person decides to seek treatment by a different physician, the member advocate can help identify a specialist qualified to meet his or her specific medical needs.
+Expenses incurred for travel and treatment are not covered by this service. - If the covered person decides to seek treatment outside Canada, the member advocate can arrange referrals and can help book accommodations.
+The member advocate can also assist in accessing hospital and physician discounts, arrange for the forwarding of medical information and monitor the treatment process.
+Expenses incurred for travel and treatment are not covered by this service. - The member advocate may identify a Best Doctors specialist suited to answer basic questions about health concerns and treatment options.
+Answers will be provided in a written report sent by email to the person accessing the service.